NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 The Beehavior Monitoring is a real-time configurable ultra-low power capable application for the nRF9160dk/Thingy:91 used in the
 Summer Project for 2021.

-This module is based on multiple nrf-samples, customized and merged to fit the project.
+This module is based on multiple nrf-samples, and the asset_tracker_v2 application, customized and merged to fit the project.
-It is a complete rework of the :ref:`asset_tracker_v2` application.
-This application introduces a set of new features, which are not present in the :ref:`asset_tracker` application:

 * Multi-central feature - The nRF9160dk acts as a central to upto 20 peripheral sensors, each sensor corresponding to one hive.
 * Battery state notifications - Sends updates of the battery percentage and sends an alert when the battery is about to die.